microsoft/aerial_wildlife_detection/doc/installation_aiTrainer.md

     sudo mkdir -p /var/lib/redis
     sudo chown -R redis:redis /var/lib/redis

+    # disable persistence.
+In general, we don't need Redis to save snapshots as it is only used as a result
+    # (and therefore message) backend.
+    sudo sed -i "s/^\s*save/# save /g" /etc/redis/redis.conf

     # optional: if the port is anything else than 6379, execute the following line:
     port=6379   # replace with your port
     sudo sed -i "s/^\s*port\s*.*/port $port/g" /etc/redis/redis.conf